-- The most common option (around 85% of applicants take this route). - Applicants with a research proposal in mind approach potential supervisors at their preferred host institution to develop their proposal. - It is expected that the applicant initiates the project. - These nominations are assessed in the open competition. - Students currently registered on a doctoral programme at an NBCDTP institution are also eligible to apply.
+- The most common option (around 85% of applicants take this route). - Applicants with a research proposal in mind identify a potential supervisor from across the whole Consortium, and approach their potential supervisor(s) to develop their proposal. - It is expected that the applicant initiates the project. - These nominations are assessed in the open competition. - Students currently registered on a doctoral programme at an NBCDTP institution are also eligible to apply.